IriscShih/coding-star/_posts/2014-09-02-Let's-learn-C++-part3.md

 iris: true
 ---

 The following exercises will give you more practice with basic C++.
-The solutions will be provided in the next blog. :)
+The solutions will be provided in the next post of Let's Learn C++ session. :)

 ###Exercise 1